 Nick Giambruno’s Note: Regular readers know we’re at the start of a huge legal marijuana boom.
 But the marijuana space is still highly volatile.
 That’s why my colleague Justin Spittler, editor of the Casey Daily Dispatch, put his boots on the ground last year to find the best—and safest—ways to play this trend…

 What the hell do I wear to this thing?

-Do I wear a suit?
+Do I wear my suit?
 Or should I buy a tie-dye shirt?

-I was headed from my Florida office to Oakland, California, to attend the 4th Annual Cannabis Business Summit and Expo.
+I was headed to Oakland, California, to attend the 4th Annual Cannabis Business Summit and Expo.

 That’s right.
 I flew over 2,500 miles to learn about the marijuana industry.

 Simple—the legal marijuana business is booming.
 And it's presenting the opportunity of a lifetime.

 In 2016, the industry grew 34%.
 That’s over 10 times the growth of the U.S. economy the same year.

 Marijuana millionaires are now being minted across the country.